kristopolous/apophnia/README.md

 ## What is apophnia

-Apophnia is a dedicated image server.
-Designed to solve all of the common image serving problems that are a pain to deal with for anyone that has a large web presence.
+Apophnia is a dedicated image server protocol.
+This is designed to solve all of the common image serving problems that are a pain to deal with for anyone that has a large web presence.

-**This does not serve HTML, CSS, JAVASCRIPT, or any other kind of document.
+**This is not intended to serve HTML, CSS, JAVASCRIPT, or any other kind of document.
 It just serves images.**

 # Image Serving Problems